OS-Sketch/www.os-sketch.com/docs/operating-systems/course-tools.md

 Navigate to the directory in your terminal, and run the make command.

 ### Docker
-Navigate to https://docs.docker.com/desktop/install/windows-install/ to install Docker.
+Navigate to this [website](https://docs.docker.com/desktop/install/windows-install/) to install Docker.

 ### Python 3.10
 Go to the Microsoft Store app to install: